THE Archbishop of Canterbury has called for a national debate to

 He cited the "temporary but still existing" chapel in Canterbury

-Cathedral that was made available to the French Reformed Church
+Cathedral which was made available to the French Reformed Church

 after the exile of the Huguenots from France in the 16th century.